 More than once, I have described my children as being persistent little things and have done so to deflect from the true nature of those moments when their defiance or strong-wills come out.
-My hope is that through parenting persistent children, my husband and I can shape their determination without bending their spirits.
+I hope that through parenting persistent children, my husband and I can shape their determination without bending their spirits.
 I also hope that this characteristic will lend itself towards their futures so they will not back down from achieving their life goals.
 Ultimately, it will pay off.
 Right?
+Especially in the case of adoptive parenting, it’s essential.

 In many respects, I have underestimated the importance of being persistent.
 What (adoptive) parenting has taught me is that it is vital to get up each day and work hard at molding the lives of children who found their way into my life.
 To understand the importance of persistence in adoptive parenting, one should look at the beginning of the process.